dominion-dev/dominion-ecs-java/dominion-ecs-api/README.md

 ## Class Results

-A **Results** instance is the output of the [Dominion](#class-dominion).**findEntitiesWith** methods and represents a simple container of all entities that match a set of components and, optionally, have a specified state.
-Results can be further filtered by specifying one or more component types to exclude.
-Both iterator and stream methods are available to retrieve found entities in sequence.
+A **Results** instance is the output of the [Dominion](#class-dominion)::**findCompositionWith** and
+::**findEntitiesWith** methods and represents a simple container of all compositions that match a set of components and, optionally, the related entities.
+Results can be filtered by specifying one or more component types to include or exclude in the select list.
+Both iterator and stream methods are available to retrieve the results.

 | Method                                                                   | Description                                                                            |
 |--------------------------------------------------------------------------|----------------------------------------------------------------------------------------|